 This feature isn’t important only to you and your visitors.
 By correctly organizing WordPress pages, you can help Google and other search engines to recognize your site as a more valuable and organized one.
 There are no guarantees, but well-organized websites may rank better in search engine results just because of their structure.

 As an example, you may have a page dedicated to advertising on your site.
 If you want to give detailed descriptions and prices, you can create one page for advertising with banners, another one for sponsored posts or one for advertising on social media.
-All the aforementioned pages could be nested under “Advertising” page which would make it a tightly connected group understandable to everyone.
+All the aforementioned pages could be nested under the “Advertising” page which would make it a tightly connected group understandable to everyone.

 Use custom templates